-Top Ten Women Fighting For Equality On International Women’s Day
+Top 10 Women Fighting For Equality On International Women’s Day

 Amber Tamblyn

 The actress and poet told Bustle in 2017 that being a women’s rights activist wasn’t a choice; the role was thrust upon her simply by being a woman.
-In addition to her acting career, she’s an advocate for women’s reproductive rights, women’s access to heath care, and a supporter of Democrats whom she believes can advance women’s rights.
+In addition to her acting career, she’s an advocate for women’s reproductive rights, women’s access to health care, and a supporter of Democrats whom she believes can advance women’s rights.

 “There’s no such thing as non-activism in the life of a woman… that’s a privilege that you get to have if you don’t need to be fighting for either your life or art or body.”